pangpang20/docs.getdbt.com/website/blog/2024-11-27-test-smarter-part-2.md

 ### Staging

-In the staging layer, your models should be cleaning up or mitigating data issues that can't be fixed at the source, and your tests should be focused on business anomaly detection.
+In the staging layer, your models should be cleaning up or mitigating data issues that can't be fixed at the source.
+Your tests should be focused on business anomaly detection.

 - Data cleanup and issue mitigation: Use our [best practices around staging layers](https://docs.getdbt.com/best-practices/how-we-structure/2-staging) to clean things up.
 Don’t add tests to your cleanup efforts.
 If you’re filtering out nulls in a column, adding a not_null test is repetitive!  🌶️
 - Business-focused anomaly examples: these are data quality issues you *should* test for in your staging layer, because they fall outside of your business’s defined norms.
 These might be:
     - Values inside a single column that fall outside of an acceptable range.
 For example, a store selling a greater quantity of limited-edition items than they received in their stock delivery.
-    - Values that should always positive, are positive.
+    - Values that should always be positive, are positive.
 This might look like a negative transaction amount that isn’t classified as a return.
 This failing test would then spur further investigation into the offending transaction.
     - An unexpected uptick in volume of a quantity column beyond a pre-defined percentage.
-This might look like a store’s customer volume spiking unexpectedly and outside of expected seasonal norms--an anomaly that could indicate a bug or modeling issue.
+This might look like a store’s customer volume spiking unexpectedly and outside of expected seasonal norms.
+This is an anomaly that could indicate a bug or modeling issue.

 ### Intermediate (if applicable)